espnet/espnet_onnx/README.md

 )
 ```

 4. You can easily optimize your model by using the `optimize` option.
-The detailed explanation is in [this document](./docs/Optimization.md).
+If you want to fully optimize your model, you need to install the custom version of onnxruntime from [here](https://github.com/Masao-Someki/espnet_onnx/releases/tag/custom_ort_v1.11.1-espnet_onnx).
+Please read [this document](./docs/Optimization.md) for more detail.

 ```python
 from espnet_onnx.export import ASRModelExport